 Let's get baking!

-2. In a mixing bowl whisk the olive oil and eggs until fluffy.
-Add yogurt, honey and bananas mashed with a fork.
+2. Grind the oats in a dry food processor or blender and set aside.
+In a mixing bowl whisk the olive oil and eggs until fluffy.
+Add yoghurt, honey and bananas mashed with a fork.
 Mix well before adding the dry ingredients.

 3. Chop the nuts, reserving a table spoon of chopped nuts, for the final step before baking.
 Now add the dry ingredients into the wet, mixing all in one at a time to incorporate ingredients properly.
 Of course all this can be done in a mixer or food processor, but there is much beauty and therapy in mixing by hand and connecting with your food.